openactive/openactive-python/README.md

 }
 ```

-Once again we see an output dictionary, with keys that are dataset URLs and values that are lists of feed dictionaries.
-The above output was manually truncated, and you will see many more feed dictionaries if you run the command yourself.
-If needed, we can again use the `flat` keyword to remove the key-level information and combine the value lists into one, and the `verbose` keyword to show function calls and URL calls.
-Note that, regardless of the `verbose` keyword, warning and error messages are printed as standard by all functions, as seen above for the last function call.
-We typically have such messages when a page is unavailable or not set up correctly.
+Once again we see an output dictionary, with keys that are dataset URLs and values that are lists of feed information dictionaries.
+The above output display is truncated, and you will see many more feed information dictionaries if you run the command yourself.

-The list of feeds is usually where you'll want to start your project work, but it's useful to be aware of the above journey in getting to this point.
-What we ultimately want is the information served via a given feed URL, which is the starting point for information transferred via Realtime Paged Data Exchange (RPDE).
-In essence, this is just like what we have returned from a search engine, which breaks results over a number of pages rather than showing them all on a single page.
-To get all of the information, we must visit each page one-by-one.
-This is done for us automatically by the next function in the series, so let's take a look at what we get for a given feed URL taken from the previous output:
+The list of feeds is usually where you'll want to start your project work, but it's useful to be aware of the above journey in getting to this point, which internally happens automatically.
+What we ultimately want is the data served via a given starting feed URL, which is the entry point for data transferred via Realtime Paged Data Exchange (RPDE).
+In essence, this is just like what we have returned from a search engine, which breaks results over a chain of pages rather than showing them all on a single page.
+To get all of the data, we must visit each page in the chain one-by-one.
+This is done for us automatically by the next function in the series, so let's take a look at what we get for a given starting feed URL:

 ```
 >>> opportunities = oa.get_opportunities('https://opendata.leisurecloud.live/api/feeds/ActiveLeeds-live-session-series')